 The nearby Historic Hotel Château Gütsch has a stunning city view, and an equally fun name to say out loud as the funicular.
 With the city and mountain of Rigi in the background, this vista is simply breathtaking.

 There is also a forest with walkable routes.
-The hotel has an excellent restaurant with an outdoor terrace that is open to non-guests with views for days.
-Château Gütsch is the ideal location to unwind, and it makes Disneyland Castle look like a cardboard box.
+The hotel has an excellent restaurant with an outdoor terrace open to non-guests with views for days.
+Château Gütsch is the ideal location to unwind, making Disneyland Castle look like a cardboard box.

 See related: 19 Real, Magical Castles in Fairytales to Visit